Firstyear/prd-blog/blog_source/2019/01/02/the_idea_of_ci_and_engineering.rst

 and energy (translated to dollars) limits.
 Services like travis on github certainly helps to lower the energy requirement, but it doesn't stop the time and test writing requirements.

+No matter how many tests we have for a program, if that program is written in C or something else, we continually see faults and security/stability issues in that software.

 What if we CI on ... a phone?
 -----------------------------